vonhyou/vonhyou.github.io/_posts/2020-10-15-A-better-way-to-implement-getMax()-in-Golang.md

 tags:  [go, effective]
 ---

-In previous assignment, I was asked to inplement a function which can pick the biggest number in a slice.
+In previous assignment, I was asked to implement a function which can pick the biggest number in a slice.

 By learning on Coursera, I found a better way to do this.